Nazz (album)

 Nazz is the debut album by American rock group Nazz.
 It was released in 1968.
-The album spawned two singles, "Open My Eyes" and "Hello It's Me", with the latter reaching number 66 on the Billboard Pop Singles chart.
+The album spawned one single, "Open My Eyes", with "Hello It's Me" as the B-side, the latter reaching number 66 on the Billboard Pop Singles chart.
 "Open My Eyes" failed to chart but came to be regarded as a psychedelic rock classic, appearing on several compilations of the genre.
 "Hello It's Me" became a hit when Nazz guitarist Todd Rundgren re-recorded it for his 1972 solo album Something/Anything?.

 The track "Open My Eyes" was accompanied by a promo video, directed by Ray Dennis Steckler.
 Nazz peaked at number 118 on Billboard's Pop Albums chart.

 The album was remastered and rereleased in 2006 with bonus tracks by Sanctuary Records Group.